ENGO150/ClearTemp/README.md

 python Main.py [-console] [user]

-The args in square brackets aren't mandatory and you also need to use both of them.
+The args in square brackets aren't mandatory and you also don't need to use both of them.